Make a DIY white concrete candle holder as a gift

 This kept the bottle from moving while I was glueing all the way around it.

-Mix the concrete to a thick milkshake consistency and pour it in the mold.
+The cement mix should be a thick milkshake consistency.
+Make sure there aren’t any lumps and then pour it in the mold.

-Make the cement level and then shake and tap the tile on your work surface and tap the sides.
+Be sure the cement is level within the mold, and then shake and tap the tile on your table top or work surface and tap the sides.

 Do this until most of the air bubbles rise and release.